 Instructions

-• Arrange mushroom caps on greased baking sheet and drizzle with olive oil, season with salt & pepper.
+• Arrange mushroom caps on a greased baking sheet and drizzle with olive oil and season with salt and pepper.

-• While mushrooms are roasting, combine spinach, 3 cheeses, artichokes and sun dried tomatoes in large bowl.
+• While mushrooms are roasting, combine spinach, all the cheeses, artichokes and sun dried tomatoes in large bowl.

-• Mix to combine all ingredients and season with salt & pepper.
+• Mix to combine all the ingredients and season to taste with salt and pepper.

-• Once mushrooms are done roasting, drain any excess water and then fill caps with stuffing generously.
+• Once the mushrooms are done roasting, drain any excess water and generously fill the caps with the prepared stuffing.

-• Put back in oven for another 10 minutes.
+• Return the stuffed mushrooms to the oven and bake for another 10 minutes.

-• If topping with breadcrumbs, do so in the last 1-2 minutes.
+• If choosing to top with breadcrumbs, do so in the last 1-2 minutes.

 Nutrition